dermatologist/jog-memory/README.md

 # jog-memory

-> Jog Memory summarization of clinical documents
+> Jog Memory is a proof of concept package for domain adapted summarization of clinical documents

-`jog-memory` is a Python package designed to summarize clinical documents using LLMs (Large Language Models) and embeddings.
-It leverages pre-trained models and embeddings to provide accurate and concise summaries of clinical notes.
+`jog-memory` is a Python package designed to summarize clinical documents using LLMs (Large Language Models) and word embeddings for domain adaptation.
 More to come after review.

-## Features

-- Summarize clinical documents with ease.
-- Expand summaries with additional concepts.
-- Supports PDF, webpages and text files.
-- Utilizes pre-trained models and embeddings for better results.

 ## Installation